ardelan1337/ffa/README.md

 # ffa

-A Free-For-All Script, for FiveM, based on ESX
+A FiveM Free-For-All Script, based on the [ESX-Framework](https://github.com/esx-framework/esx-legacy)

-Old shitty code, that should work
+Old code that should work

 # Preview #